How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 • Saying “I can’t” repeatedly

-Try This: Keep a meltdown tracker.
-Note what happened before, during, and after.
+Pro tip: Keep a meltdown tracker — write down what happened before, during, and after.
 Patterns will emerge.
-You can then prepare for or redirect early signs.

 3. How to Prevent ADHD Meltdowns

-• Try using visual schedules for daily structure (especially for mornings and after school).
+• Use visual schedules for mornings and after school.

-• Give advance warnings before transitions ("5 more minutes, then we tidy").
+• Give warnings before transitions (“5 more minutes, then tidy up”).

-• Offer choices to give your child a sense of control ("Which coat do you want to wear?").
+• Offer choices for control (“Which coat do you want to wear?”).

-• Try: snack → quiet activity → movement → play
+• After school: snack → quiet activity → movement → play

 • Chewy toy or stress ball